open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 * The AWS CLI is [installed](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in your environment.
 * You need to install the [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) command in your environment.
 * You need to install [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) in your environment.
+* You have [docker](https://docs.docker.com/get-docker/) installed into your environment.

 ### Setup an EKS cluster

-For this recipe we require a EKS cluster to be available.
+Our demo application in this recipe will be running on top of EKS.
-You can either use an existing EKS cluster or create one using [cluster_config.yaml](ec2-eks-metrics-go-adot-ampamg/cluster_config.yaml).
+You can either use an existing EKS cluster or create one using [cluster_config.yaml](./ec2-eks-metrics-go-adot-ampamg/cluster-config.yaml).

-This template will create a new cluster with [AWS Fargate](https://aws.amazon.com/fargate/) enabled.
+This template will create a new cluster with EKS on [AWS Fargate](https://aws.amazon.com/fargate/).

 Edit the template file and set your region to one of the available regions for AMP: